MBRRACE-UK perinatal mortality surveillance

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.

-Description of Figure 4: Line charts showing stillbirth and neonatal mortality rates by level of socio-economic deprivation, 2017 to 2022.
+Description of Figure 4: Line charts showing stillbirth and neonatal mortality rates by level of socio-economic deprivation, 2019 to 2023.
 Deprivation is shown by quintile, and the most deprived quintile (Q5) is compared to the least deprived quintile (Q1).
 Stillbirths are shown as rates per 1,000 total births.
 Neonatal deaths are shown as rates per 1,000 live births.
-Terminations of pregnancy and births at less than 24 completed weeks’ gestational age are excluded.
+Births at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.

-Socio-economic deprivation is measured using the Children in Low-Income Families Local Measure based on the mother’s postcode of residence at the time of birth.
+Socioeconomic deprivation was measured using the Children in low-income families local measure (for births until 2022) and the Children in low income families: local area statistics (for births in 2023), based on the mother’s postcode of residence at the time of birth.

 5.4.
 Ethnicity